 He also has written screenplays for cinema, articles for magazines and newspapers and kept blogs for “il Fatto Quotidiano,” (national newspaper), “il Post” (Italy’s n.
 1 blog); “Doppiozero” (cultural magazine) with “Indian Polaroids” and, in Spanish, with “El quinto pino” for “LNMO.”

-Conferences onforeign policy and theory of communication and literature: from ’87 until today – Italian Cultural Institute, NY; New York University; Columbia University; Loyola University in Rome; main guest Palazzo Festari (Italy) – Guanxinet (2010, 2011, 2012, 2015); panelist and moderator at the Jaipur Literature Festival (2013); panelist Ncell Nepal literature Festival in Kathmandu (2014); panelist Tata Lit Live!
-Mumbai International Literature Festival and the Bangalore Literature Festival (2016); Brahmaputra Literary Festival (2017).
-Member of Tandem Research Technology Foresight Group on the Future of Work in India, in collaboration with the International Labor Organisation.
+Conferences on foreign policy, theory of communication and literature: from ’87 until today – Italian Cultural Institute, NY; New York University; Columbia University; Loyola University in Rome; main guest Palazzo Festari (Italy) – Guanxinet (2010, 2011, 2012, 2015); panelist and moderator at the Jaipur Literature Festival (2013); panelist Ncell Nepal literature Festival in Kathmandu (2014); panelist Tata Lit Live!
+Mumbai International Literature Festival (2016 & 2018); Bangalore Literature Festival (2016); Brahmaputra Literary Festival (2017); Ubud Writers and Readers Literary Festival (2018) Member of Tandem Research Technology Foresight Group on the Future of Work in India, in collaboration with the International Labor Organisation.
 (2017)

 Seminars and courses: He’s been teaching a post-graduate course called “The Independent Gaze – the metastasis of communication and the anorexia of information” at the Asian College of Journalism in Chennai, India.
 Guest Lecturer at NYU Abu Dhabi with the seminars “The Art of Asking Questions” & “The Post-Truth Political Discourse” Sept.
 2016 and on “Crisis Management” Nov.
 2016; Guest Lecturer at Master of Venice University Ca’ Foscari (Italian Global Approach to Management in India) with the seminar “Defeating stereotypes and culture shock in order to communicate better in a global context” (Summer 2015 – Venice).
 Trento University, lecturer on Ethics and the Press.
 Curator of seminar on “Ethics and Information” in New York.
 Lecturer on “Bastard Journalism” La Sapienza University (Rome).